Bankole Cardoso

 Bankole Cardoso is a Nigerian entrepreneur and co-founder of Easy Taxi Nigeria.
+Easy Taxi provides a safe, convenient, and free platform that connects taxi drivers, operators, and their clients.
+In 2014, he was listed by Forbes as one of the 30 most promising entrepreneurs in Africa in recognition of his achievements.
+In 2015, Cardoso stepped down from his role at Easy Taxi Nigeria.
+He later became Managing Director of Delta40 Venture Studio in West Africa, where he partners with early-stage founders to build and scale climate tech ventures across Africa.

 Early life and education

 Cardoso was born in Lagos to a banker, Afolabi Emmanuel Cardoso, and a medical doctor, Ameyo Adadevoh.
+He received his mother’s posthumous award in 2014 at the Civic Centre, Victoria Island, after she was honored by Women in Management, Business, and Public Service (WIMBIZ).
 His father belongs to the Amaro community of Lagos, while his mother was a descendant of a long line of prominent Nigerians that began with King Abiodun.
 He attended Corona School, Ikoyi for his primary school, and Grange Secondary School, both in Lagos, before going to Rugby School in the United Kingdom for his GCSE and A-Levels.
-Afterwards, he moved to the US for his University education, attending Boston College (BC), to study Accounting and Business Management and graduated in 2010.
-Cardoso continued his education in the United States earning his MBA from Columbia Business School in 2018.

 Career

 He moved to New York City to work with Carlyle Group and as an associate at PricewaterhouseCoopers (PWC), where he earned his CPA (Certified Public Accountant) credentials.